cpinitiative/usaco-guide/content/0_Intro/2_Intro_Prerequisites.md

 These resources do not teach you how to code.
 We recommend you learn roughly the first half of AP Computer Science A before continuing.
 If you do not meet these prerequisites, you can go to the resources below to get started.

+Familiarity with contest math (ex.
+AIME qualification) is helpful but not required.

 Expected Knowledge:

 - Variables